OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 Click **Next** to go to the next screen, **User Inputs**.

 Here you can define parameters for the cluster, including a custom domain, plugins, VNF routers, storage options and others.
-There are three User inputs pages in total; you can browse them by clicking the page numbers at the bottom of each page (highlighted below).
+There are three User Inputs pages in total; you can browse them by clicking the page numbers at the bottom of each page, highlighted below.

 .. image:: /images/sunstone-kubernetes-user_inputs.png
    :align: center